File Input / Output

 JSON

-The GSON library makes it possible to convert JSON files to Kotlin objects and objects back to JSON files.
-To enable the library:
+The kotlinx-serialization library makes it possible to convert JSON files to Kotlin objects and back.
+The library is enabled by default in recent versions of the openrndr-template.

 Loading / converting JSON to an object